Research Projects

 Our research is actively recruiting 5,500 participants over 5 years all of whom will be seen for a concussion at one of three 360 Concussion Care Clinic locations across Ontario, Canada.

-We will collect injury and lifestyle information from all participants and some participants will take part in extra tests that will study:
+We will collect injury and lifestyle information from all participants and some participants will take part in extra tests (known as sub-studies) that will study:

 All participant data will be shared through a large research database run by the Ontario Brain Institute.
 This will be one of the biggest collections of concussion data ever gathered, and by making the information available to other scientists, the study will help improve concussion research and encourage collaboration.